harans87/Bridge-To-Kubernetes/src/dsc/readme.md

  Introduction
  ------------
  This project produces a command line executable (dsc.exe) that drives the Library for connecting your local machine to a Kubernetes cluster.
  DSC stands for "Dev Spaces Connect", that was a very early name of the Bridge feature.
-Renaming it to "bridge.exe" created considerable signing issues on MacOS (cf. https://devdiv.visualstudio.com/DevDiv/_git/Mindaro-Connect/pullrequest/345369), so we kept dsc.exe.
+Renaming it to "bridge.exe" created considerable signing issues on MacOS, so we kept dsc.exe.

 Prerequisites
 -------------